MaryAkoth/Data_Science_and_ML_lab/Week1/README.md

-#Lab 1: Introduction to Python Programming Language
+# Lab 1: Introduction to Python Programming Language
-#Objective
+# Objective
 This lab introduces the foundational concepts of the Python programming language.
 Students learn how to declare variables, work with basic data types, understand sequence structures, and use built-in functions to inspect data types.

-#Tools Used
+# Tools Used
 Python 3.x
 Google Colab

-#Step-by-Step Process
+# Step-by-Step Process
 1. Notebook Introduction (Google colab)

-# PYTHON PROGRAMMING LANGUAGE
+# python programming
 2. Variable Declaration
 firstname = 'Mary'
 print(firstname)